Borys Steklyar: Biography

 He fought at Stalingrad as squad commander.
-From March 1943 to February 1944 was studied in 1st Leningrad Artillery School (Konstantinovsky Artillery School), which at that time was located in Engels.
-He graduated with honors, with specialization in artillery reconnaissance and got lieutenant rank.
+From March 1943 to February 1944, he studied in the 1st Leningrad Artillery School (Konstantinovsky Artillery School), which at that time was located in Engels.
+He graduated with honors, with specialization in artillery reconnaissance and received the rank of lieutenant.

-After graduation appointed commander of the reconnaissance platoon of 211th Artillery Regiment of 61st Army of 1st Belorussian Front.
-As part of the 61st Army participated in the liberation of Belarus.
-Then sent to the 2nd Baltic Front, where he participated in the liberation of Riga, for which he was awarded the Order of the Great Patriotic War, Second Class.
-In November 1944 sent to Poland, for the liberation of Warsaw awarded the Order of the Great Patriotic War, First Class.
-Met Victory in Germany (in Wittenberg).
+After graduation, Steklyar was appointed commander of the reconnaissance platoon of 211th Artillery Regiment of 61st Army of 1st Belorussian Front.
+As part of the 61st Army he participated in the liberation of Belarus.
+Then he was sent to the 2nd Baltic Front, where he participated in the liberation of Riga, for which he was awarded the Order of the Great Patriotic War, Second Class.
+In November 1944 he was sent to Poland.
+For the liberation of Warsaw Steklyar was awarded the Order of the Great Patriotic War, First Class.
+He met victory in Germany (in Wittenberg).
 In May 1945 he was appointed company commander of SMERSH in Berlin.

-He studied at Novosibirsk School of Counterintelligence of People's Commissariat of Defense SMERSH, from which he graduated with honors.
-After he was sent to Rivne to serve in organs of state security.
+Steklyar studied at Novosibirsk School of Counterintelligence of People's Commissariat of Defense SMERSH, from which he graduated with honors.
+Afterwards he was sent to Rivne to serve in organs of state security.

 He retired in 1976 as Head of the KGB of Rivne Oblast.
-During the subsequent 33 years has led the international agency "Intourist" in city and oblast of Rivne.
+During the subsequent 33 years he has led the international agency "Intourist" in the city and oblast of Rivne.